PinewoodPip/epip/docs/Documentation/Utilities/GameState.md

 #### GameReady (event)

+Fires when the game transitions from PrepareRunning to Running (on the client)

+or when transitioning from Sync to Running (on the server)

 #### Tick (event)

+Fired every tick.

 <p style="margin-bottom:0px;"><span style="color:#B04A6E;"><b><i>@field</i></b></span> <b>DeltaTime</b> <code>integer</code> Milliseconds elapsed since last tick</p>

 #### RunningTick (event)

+Fired every tick while the game is not paused.

 <p style="margin-bottom:0px;"><span style="color:#B04A6E;"><b><i>@field</i></b></span> <b>DeltaTime</b> <code>integer</code> Milliseconds elapsed since last tick (NOT the last running tick)</p>

 #### LuaResetted (event)

+An event object with no parameters.

 #### ClientReady (event)

+Fired when the client transitions from PrepareRunning to Running,

+as well as when lua is reset.

 <p style="margin-bottom:0px;"><span style="color:#B04A6E;"><b><i>@field</i></b></span> <b>CharacterNetID</b> <code>NetId</code></p>